Unipotent Ideals and Harish-Chandra Bimodules: Spin and exceptional groups

 \begin{enumerate} \item Show that every unipotent bimodule is obtained from one attached to a rigid nilpotent orbit via unitarity-preserving operations (i.e. parabolic induction, complementary series, and extraction of direct summands). \item Show that every unipotent bimodule attached to a rigid orbit is unitary. \end{enumerate}

 For linear classical groups, this strategy was successfully implemented in Section \ref{subsec:bimodsclassical}.
 For (1), we use an exhaustion argument (involving a detailed understanding of fundamental groups and birational induction).
-For (2), we appeal to an old result of Barbasch.
+For (2), we appeal to a classical result of Barbasch.

 For spin and exceptional groups, several problems arise.
-For exceptional groups, the result of Barbasch does not apply at all.
-In low-rank cases, {\fontfamily{cmtt}\selectfont atlas} is a reasonable substitute (we have checked, for example, that all unipotent bimodules for $G_2$ and $F_4$ are unitary).
-But for complex groups of types $E_6$, $E_7$, and $E_8$, the unitarity calculations are too big for {\fontfamily{cmtt}\selectfont atlas} to handle.
-The unitarity of these bimodules remains a conjecture.

-For both spin and exceptional groups, there are issues implementing the reduction step.
 For the exhaustion arguments in Section \ref{subsec:bimodinductionstep} we assume that the fundamental group $\pi_1^G(\OO)$ is abelian.
 For spin and exceptional groups, this is often not the case.
 We emphasize, however, that this condition on $\pi_1^G(\OO)$ is an artifact of the proof.
 It should be possible to weaken this condition (or dispense with it altogether).
-We do not pursue this issue here.
+A second, more fundamental issue is the result of Barbasch applies only to classical groups.

+As noted previously, Dougal Davis and the second-named author have given a uniform conceptual proof of the unitarity of \emph{all} unipotent bimodules (\cite[Corollary 5.23]{DavisMasonBrown}).
+This result supersedes the unitarity results in this chapter.
+However, we note that the argument in \cite{DavisMasonBrown} does not give a construction of unipotent bimodules via parabolic induction, which may be of independent interest.